Web Inspector ReferenceJavaScript Breakpoints

 In addition to line-based JavaScript Breakpoints, there are also a few special JavaScript Breakpoints that apply globally, regardless of line number.

-• Assertion Failures is a useful JavaScript Breakpoint to set when in development, and will pause JavaScript execution whenever console.assert is called.
+- Assertion Failures is a useful JavaScript Breakpoint to set when in development, and will pause JavaScript execution whenever

-• The All Microtasks JavaScript Breakpoint will pause JavaScript execution right before any microtask executes, including functions passed to queueMicrotask or used as part of a Promise chain.
+is called. - The All Microtasks JavaScript Breakpoint will pause JavaScript execution right before any microtask executes, including functions passed to

 The JavaScript Breakpoints above are special in the sense that they are global and cannot be deleted/removed, only disabled.